MCRB602/Orbit-TOS-Privacy/privacy_policy.md

 # Privacy Policy

 ## 1. Introduction
-Orbit values your privacy.
+Lumi values your privacy.
 This document outlines how we collect, use, and protect your data while using the bot.

 ## 2. Data We Collect
 The bot may collect the following data: